 Notice that the group has its own unique domain, separate from your application servers.
-If you click on that domain, you will reach the same demo-app that you created in our Getting Started guide.
+If you click on that domain, you will reach the same application that you created by following our Getting Started guide.

 This is the power of Failover Groups at work - the public CNAME for your application can stay static while the underlying servers change within a matter of minutes.